 Based on such data, retailers may design intricate planograms representing the store, the products it entails, and the locations in which these are stacked.
 Observational data also helps retailers develop sales display and merchandising solutions based on the customer requirements vis-à-vis the product availability in the stores.

-A careful analysis of one’s stalks and shelves can also help retailers evaluate the product displays in their retail stores and place them at accessible locations for the customers.
+A careful analysis of one’s stalks and shelves can also help retailers evaluate the product merchandising in their retail stores and place them at accessible locations for the customers.

 Sales data provides retailers with information on how much each SKU the store has sold within a given timeframe.